-How Amazon maintains over 90% customer retention year over year
+How Amazon maintains over 90% customer retention – Updated 2019

 Increasing customer retention by just 5% can boost profits anywhere from 25-95%.
 Customer retention is a huge factor in the longterm success of e-Commerce stores and can’t afford to go overlooked.
 Considering it’s between 5 and 25 times more expensive to acquire new customers, you’ll save a ton focusing on customer retention.

 One company who has broken the code to customer retention is Amazon.
 Amazon’s customer retention is through the roof year over year.
-Amazon Prime memberships have a 94% retention rate after the first year and 98% of those users stay on for a third year.
-Not only that, but Amazon’s loyal prime members go on to spend more than twice as much as the average casual buyer.
-Not only has Amazon locked in return customers for twice as long, but they’re spending twice as much.
+As of June 2019, Amazon Prime members in the US were estimated to be 105 million in the US (which accounts for 82% of American households) Amazon Prime memberships have a 93% retention rate after the first year and 98% after two years.
+Not only that, but Amazon’s loyal prime members spend annually an average of $1,400: more than twice as much as the average casual buyer ($600).
 It’s an eCommerce dream.

 Now we understand that not every eCommerce site can have the same reach and level of service as Amazon.
 But there are many aspects of Amazon’s interface, customer experience, and marketing you can recreate “in house” to improve your customer retention.

 Here’s how Amazon maintains over 90% customer retention year after year:

 Tailor new user experience: